Into Windows

 • Privacy

-You are here: Home / Windows 10 / How To Add Run Command To Start Menu or Taskbar In Windows 10
+You are here: Home » Windows 10 » How To Add Run Command To Start Menu or Taskbar In Windows 10

 How To Add Run Command To Start Menu or Taskbar In Windows 10

-Last Updated on November 18, 2016 by admin 4 Comments
+Last Updated on October 13, 2020 by admin 4 Comments

-At first glance, the Start menu in Windows 10 looks significantly different from Windows 7’s Start menu.
+At the first glance, the Start menu in Windows 10 looks significantly different from Windows 7’s Start menu.
 It is because, with default settings, the Start menu in Windows 10 is wider than the previous generation Start menu (you can make it smaller), and also, the app tiles on the right-side of the Start menu make it look different.

 In Windows 7 and previous Windows versions, we could easily add or remove the Run command to the Start menu or taskbar for quick access.
 Although most users prefer launching the Run command box using Windows logo key and R keyboard shortcut, tablet users as well as users who navigate Windows using mouse might want to pin Run command to the Start screen or taskbar for the quick access.